Maui mayor says death toll may rise as rescue crews search inside buildings

 Hawaii governor says he expects death toll from fires to rise

-At least 55 people in Hawaii died as a result of the fast-moving and devastating wildfires that occurred this past week – but that number, as of Friday morning, is only based on people found outside of buildings.
+At least 67 people in Hawaii died as a result of the fast-moving and devastating wildfires that occurred this past week – but that number, as of Friday afternoon, is only based on people found outside of buildings.

 Richard Bissen, the mayor of Maui, told TODAY that the death toll in Hawaii is based only on the number of people found outside.